clojure/data.alpha.replicant-server/readme.md

 "Large" data structures (via length or depth) are "remotified" - stored in a cache on the server, passed as a remote reference.
 When more data is needed, a call is made internally over the remote connection to retrieve more data.

+## Contributing

+[Contributing to Clojure projects](https://clojure.org/community/contributing) requires a signed Contributor Agreement.
+Pull requests and GitHub issues are not accepted; please use the [core.async JIRA project](TODO) to report problems or enhancements.

-## Copyright and License
+## License

-Copyright © 2023 Cognitect
+Copyright © 2017-2022 Rich Hickey and contributors

+Distributed under the Eclipse Public License, the same as Clojure.

+## Changelog

-Licensed under the TODO
+TODO